 Get exclusive member benefits & effect social change.
 Join Today

 Pulmonary actinomycosis is a rare bacterial lung infection.
-It is also known as thoracic actinomycosis.
-It is not contagious.
+It’s also known as thoracic actinomycosis.
+It’s not contagious.

 This condition mainly affects people between 30 and 60 years old.
 It occurs more often in men than in women.

 Treatment is generally successful, but it can be a lengthy process.

 This condition is caused by bacteria from the genus Actinomyces.
 These bacteria normally live in your mouth and gastrointestinal tract.
 Most of the time they are harmless.
 However, they can cause an infection if tissue becomes damaged.

 Infection usually occurs after illness or injury, like a tooth abscess or gum disease.
 The damaged tissue makes it possible for bacteria to move to your lungs or other parts of your body.
 There, it can cause harm.

 In most cases, pulmonary actinomycosis occurs when a mixture of food and bacteria accidentally ends up in the lungs instead of the stomach.
 Inhaling food instead of swallowing is called aspiration.

 Risk factors for this condition include: